-(PaPaPa, FeFe, B, LLL, V, S, AAA, DD, M) Strong themes of paganism and addictive mentalities, characters are lost in the world and often prescribe substances to cope, yet can’t find a better alternative, with strong additional feminist themes of female empowerment from controlling and misogynistic male characters, but the movie does seem to take a moral stance against drinking too much and getting drunk; at least 24 obscenities (including about 15 “f” words) and 12 profanities; multiple brief scenes of violence involving a monster attacking a city with people running through the streets (no blood or gore), a few instances of two characters fighting or wresting or punching each other, and man is physically abusive to woman; heroine seduces another character, kissing is scene and fornication sex is implied but not shown explicitly; no nudity; the story revolves around heroine’s alcoholism, mostly taking place in a bar with excessive drinking in almost every scene; no smoking, but a character makes reference to another character’s addiction to cocaine; and, instances of blackmail and a character uses moral relativism to excuse physical harm to another character.
+(PaPaPa, FeFe, B, LLL, V, S, AAA, DD, M) Strong themes of paganism and addictive mentalities, characters are lost in the world and often prescribe substances to cope, yet can’t find a better alternative, with strong additional feminist themes of female empowerment from controlling and misogynistic male characters, but the movie does seem to take a moral stance against drinking too much and getting drunk; at least 54 obscenities (including about 19 “f” words), six strong profanities and six light profanities; multiple brief scenes of violence involving a monster attacking a city with people running through the streets (no blood or gore), a few instances of two characters fighting or wresting or punching each other, and man is physically abusive to woman; heroine seduces another character, kissing is scene and fornication sex is implied but not shown explicitly; no nudity; the story revolves around heroine’s alcoholism, mostly taking place in a bar with excessive drinking in almost every scene; no smoking, but a character makes reference to another character’s addiction to cocaine; and, instances of blackmail and a character uses moral relativism to excuse physical harm to another character.

 In COLOSSAL, an alcoholic woman returns to her hometown to “get her life together,” but discovers she’s unknowingly controlling a Godzilla-like monster laying waste to the city of Seoul.
 The storyline in COLOSSAL sounds like it could have been fun, but the uneven movie drags during the second act, contains frequent foul language, has a feminist subtext, and lacks strong moral, redemptive qualities to overcome the heroine’s character flaws and troubles.